 And some random notes and miscellanea from/on this astounding book:

-The tax collectors of Turkey were ruthless, prospecting their services and then overcharging the people to drive up their personal profits.
+The tax collectors of Turkey were ruthless, prospecting their services, overcharging people to drive up their personal profits.

-The Suez canal was the straw that broke the Ottoman back (and the Arab world on which it relied).
+The Suez canal was the straw that broke not just the Ottoman Empire’s back, but also the Arab world on which the Ottomans relied.
 It closed down the caravan routes and drove the entire region out of business.

-Gibran carried with him the awe and mystic qualities of his home region, Wadi Qadisha (Sacred Valley) for he saw the same untenable qualities in NYC — a place daunting and magical, unreachable to everyone but those who dare pursue it.
+Kahlil Gibran carried with him the awe and mystic qualities of his home region, Wadi Qadisha (Sacred Valley).
+He saw the same untenable qualities in NYC — a place daunting and magical, unreachable to everyone but those who dare pursue it.

-The ancient texts were translated from Greek to Arabic in Damascus and then to English and French by the crusaders, claims the prefacer of Gibran’s book.
+According to the preface in Gibran’s book, the ancient texts were translated from Greek to Arabic — in Damascus — and then to English and French by the crusaders.

 From the bays of Pearl Coast,